alex/what-happens-when/README.rst

   ``ARP process`` below for the DNS server.
 * If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.
+* In the event where the DNS is unsuccesful.
+There are usually timeout settings for DNS resolution attempts.
+If a response is not received within a specified time frame, the resolver may consider the attempt unsuccessful and retry or report an error.

 ARP process